cozodb/cozo/docs/source/algorithms.rst

 ..
 WARNING::

-    ``BetweennessCentrality`` is very expensive to compute.
+    ``BetweennessCentrality`` is very expensive to compute for medium to large graphs.
 Plan resources accordingly.

 ------------------
 Miscellaneous